What additional types of events do you service?

 What kind of albums do you offer?

-I offer a wide variety of albums, from archival coffee table books to traditional matted albums.
-I only use professional quality album companies that are have a complete guaranteed of their products' construction.
+We offer a wide variety of albums, from archival coffee table books to traditional matted albums.
+We only use professional quality album companies that offer a complete guaranteed of their products' construction.
 Each album has it's own style so that any taste can be satisfied.

 When will the client get the final album?